Introduction

 Network Penetration Testing

-Network Penetration Testing represents the steps hackers would use to target any corporate network, network apps, website, and devices connected.
+Network testing simulates the steps hackers would take to target a corporate network, its apps, websites, and devices.

-This model seeks to detect security flaws early on before hackers can find and exploit them.
+This model seeks to detect security vulnerabilities early on before hackers can find and exploit them.

-Penetration tests, when performed correctly, go beyond simply preventing bad actors from gaining unauthorized access to an organization’s network and data.
+These tests, when performed correctly, go beyond simply preventing bad actors from gaining unauthorised access to an organisation’s network and data.

-It helps generate real-world conditions to show corporations how successfully their present security systems would behave when confronting full-scale cyber attacks.
+It helps generate real-world conditions to show corporations how effectively their current security systems would perform in confronting full-scale cyberattacks.

-Network penetration tests are carried out to protect your organization from common network-based attacks such as:
+Network penetration tests are carried out to protect your organisation from common network-based attacks, such as:

 - Firewall Misconfiguration And Firewall